Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

 A social transition is the act of stepping out of the closet, and it can relieve a lot of stress from suppression of ones self.

-**Legal Transition**.
+#### Legal Transition

 This is the process of changing your legal documents to reflect your true gender.
 This may be through a legal name and gender change issued by a court, through a change of gender marker on an official ID, or through re-issuing of birth certificates and marriage licenses.

-**Presentational Transition**.
+#### Presentational Transition

 These are changes to how you style yourself, be it your clothes, your hair, or the use of makeup.
 Our society heavily genders all of these things, and switching presentation is both affirming to one's self and also sends cues to those around them about how they wish to be addressed.

+#### Medical Transition

-**Medical Transition.** For adults this is hormone replacement therapy and surgery.
+For adults this is hormone replacement therapy and surgery.
 For adolescents this often means puberty blockers until the teen is old enough to be certain of which gonadal hormone they want to have.
 For pre-pubescents, this is nothing.
 Let me repeat that again, since transphobes keep getting it wrong.

 ***PREPUBESCENT CHILDREN DO NOT MEDICALLY TRANSITION***.